brtriver/dbup/README.md

 Requirements
 ------------

-Goutte works with PHP 5.4.0 or later.
+Dbup works with PHP 5.4.0 or later.

 Install
 --------